 9. Things tend to be laid back in Hawaii

-Everything is just more laid back in general (look at #10), and the people of Hawaii do not generally seem to care about flaunting wealth or bragging about their jobs.
+Everything is just more laid back in general (look at #10), and the people of Hawaii do not generally seem to care about flaunting wealth or bragging about their jobs, even if they are wealthy or have great jobs.

-If you hear someone doing either, they’re probably tourists. 😉 This happens a lot in the resort pools, trust me.
+If you hear someone doing either, they’re probably tourists.
+This happens a lot in the resort pools, trust me.
+We once heard tourists arguing over who had a better (personal) airplane.

 10. Island Time is a real thing

-Most people in Hawaii aren’t in a hurry.
-This can be a pretty big shock coming from the mainland, especially on the roads.
+Most people in Hawaii aren’t in a hurry, which can be a big shock coming from the mainland, especially on the roads.

 Unless you’re near Honolulu, you probably won’t see speed limits over 55 mph, if that.
 Take your time and enjoy the scenery.

 Drivers also tend to be more courteous unless you’re in Honolulu.
-Honolulu is a city, so I’ve seen some pretty aggressive driving there.
-Otherwise, it’s pretty laid back.
+Honolulu is a city, so I’ve seen some aggressive driving there.
+Otherwise, it’s pretty laid-back on the other islands.

-On the flip side, you might be enjoying the Hawaii scenery but remember; there are people who live and work in Hawaii.
+On the flip side, you might enjoy the scenery of Hawaii, but remember that people live and work there.
 If there is a lot of traffic behind you, pull over and let the locals pass.
+This is a good tip when driving the Road to Hana.
+Check out my ultimate guide to the Road to Hana for more tips.

 Things to know before going to Hawaii